 You must not share thalidomide with anyone, even someone who has similar symptoms.

-thalidomide may cause blood clots, heart attack, or stroke.
+thalidomide may cause blood clots, or a heart attack or stroke.
 Check with your doctor right away if you have shortness of breath, chest pain, or leg pain or swelling.
 These could be symptoms of blood clots.
 Symptoms of stroke include confusion, difficulty with speaking, double vision, inability to move the arms, legs, or facial muscles, or slow speech.

 thalidomide may cause you to feel dizzy, drowsy, or lightheaded.
 Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
 If you feel lightheaded, getting up slowing after sitting or lying down may help.